Treatment & Recovery

 This line of thought was unthinkable to all but a very few people when I began my career in the study of addiction almost a half century ago.
 Still today, it remains unthinkable in the vast institutions of wealth and power that rule the world at this point, as well as the mainstream media and the national governments that faithfully serve them.
 This is a change that must flow upwards from the bottom of the hierarchy of power and wealth.

 This process is underway, although its success is by no means guaranteed.
 Will you join in?
 You will not have to look very far in your own locality to find local organizations with potentially broad impact of the sort I am describing.
-They provide the best hope of the world solving its addiction problems – and many other crucial, interrelated problems – and they need your help.
+They provide the best hope of the world solving its addiction problem – and many other crucial, interrelated problems – and they need your help.

 Ahmed, S.H., Lenoir, M., & Guillem, K. (2013).
 Neurobiology of addiction versus drug use driven by lack of choice.
 Current Opinion in Neurobiology, 23, 581-587.